muctadir/lama/paper/paper.md

 # Summary

-Qualitative analysis of data is relevant for a variety of domains including empirical research studies.
-While performing qualitative analysis of large textual data sets such as data from StackOverflow, Apache Mailing Lists, and GitHub issues, condensing pieces of data into a set of terms or keywords simplifies analysis, and helps in obtaining useful insight.
-This condensation of data can be achieved by associating keywords “labels” with text fragments “artifacts”.
-To achieve greater accuracy, and limit bias, collaboration and consensus building is essential during such research activities.
-LaMa, which is a short form for Labelling Machine, is an open-source web application for thematic labelling of qualitative data.
+Qualitative analysis of data is relevant for a variety of domains including empirical research studies and social science.
+While performing qualitative analysis of large textual data sets such as data from interviews, surveys, mailing lists, and code repositories, condensing pieces of data into a set of terms or keywords simplifies analysis, and helps in obtaining useful insight.
+This condensation of data can be achieved by associating keywords “labels” with text fragments, i.e., “artifacts”.
+It is essential during this type of research to achieve greater accuracy, facilitate collaboration, build consensus, and limit bias.
+LaMa, short for Labelling Machine, is an open-source web application developed for aiding in thematic analysis of qualitative data.
 The application facilitates cooperation through allowing simultaneous analysis by multiple researchers, and consensus building through conflict resolution techniques.
-The source code is available at: <https://github.com/muctadir/lama>.
+The source code is available at <https://github.com/muctadir/lama>.

 # Statement of need

-As mentioned previously, LaMa is a thematic labelling tool.
-The tool is built based on an existing application called the Labeling Machine [@labeling_machine] and significantly expands its functionality, as described in the Key features section.

-Analysing qualitative data has been proven to be a labor intensive and time consuming [@analysing_qual_data] due to its nature.
-Thematic analysis is a ‘powerful yet flexible method for analysing qualitative data’ [@thematic_analysis].
-Analysing textual data through this method allows the user to understand experiences and thoughts, as well as emotions and behaviors throughout a data set.
+Analyzing qualitative data has been proven to be a labor intensive and time consuming task [@analysing_qual_data] due to its nature.
+Thematic analysis [@thematic_analysis] is a powerful yet flexible method for performing such analysis.
+Analyzing textual data through this method allows the user to understand experiences and thoughts, as well as emotions and behaviors throughout a data set.
 Due to the flexibility of this analysis method the users are not bound to using only one paradigmatic perspective but within different data sets can use different ones [@clarke_psych].

+LaMa is an web application intended to support the thematic analysis.
+The tool is built based on an existing application called the Labeling Machine [@labeling_machine], which is forked from the original Labeling Machine [@labeling_machine_orig], and significantly expands its functionality, as described in the Key features section.

 As thematic analysis is a widely used qualitative analysis technique, several commercial tools, such as Atlas.ti [@atlas.ti] and maxQDA [@maxqda_2022], are available that provides support for such research.
 In addition to being an open-source alternative, LaMa facilitates thematic analysis through its unique features such as artifact based collaborative labelling, grouping of labels into themes, and private installation with complete control over research data.
 With the help of this tool thematic analysis becomes less time consuming and more structured due to the flow that the tool enforces.

 # Key features